GRennie8/stocks_analysis/README.md

 ## Overview of Project

 For this challenge I used the Module 2 workbook code I prepared for Steve to get a better picture of the stock market.
 The original code used a nested for loop to go through the dataset and display the "Total Daily Volume" and "Return" for 12 stocks.
-In this project I was required to refactor the code to see if it could be more efficient and to see if I can get the script to run faster.
+In this project I was required to refactor the code to make it more efficient and to run the script faster.